Dr. Peter M. Baigent

 An important part of your Stony Brook education is your overall academic experience.
 We expect you to be challenged both inside and outside of the classroom, with an emphasis on exploring new ideas, enhancing problem-solving and critical thinking skills, and learning how to be a more effective communicator.
 To achieve these goals, it is essential that you become an active and engaged learner.

 Take ownership of your education by attending every class, visiting faculty during office hours, utilizing tutoring services on campus, meeting with academic and career advisors to clarify your goals, and working hard to earn good grades.
 Expand the scope of your learning by participating in special opportunities including internships, volunteer work, study abroad, and research.
-You might consider getting involved with a registered student club or organization (there are more than 300 to choose from!), your residence hall's LEG or the Commuter Assistant program, student government, an intramural sports team, or a peer education program.
+You might consider getting involved with a registered student club or organization (there are more than 300 to choose from!), your residence Hall Council or the Commuter Assistant program, student government, an intramural sports team, or a peer education program.
 Or, you might consider developing your leadership abilities and skills through an internship, a part-time job, participating in volunteer opportunities, or serving on a University committee.
 And you don't want to miss out on being a part of our many SB Traditions, including the renowned Roth Regatta, URECA (Undergraduate Research & Creative Activities) Celebration, EarthStock and of course, wearing the signature Stony Brook red at games and on Fridays to show support for our NCAA Division I Seawolves.
 Collectively, these efforts will ensure your academic success and graduation from Stony Brook.

 In all your activities, you need to remember that as a Stony Brook student, you have both rights and responsibilities.
 We take seriously the assurance of these rights for every member of our campus community.
 Likewise, we expect each community member to fulfill his or her responsibilities.
 The policies and information found in the University Conduct Code and the Students Welcome Center are designed to support and maintain a scholarly community that values diversity and a safe, caring educational environment in which all members feel secure to pursue their learning, teaching, and research.